The History of Washington Square Park in New York City

 Photo: Kreshen via Unsplash

 Eventually, two spectacular statues of George Washington would be attached to the North side of the Washington Square Park Archway.
-In 1916, the first statue of George Washington was presented in 1916 called Washington as Commander-in-Chief, Accompanied by Fame and Valor.
-The statue was sculptured by Hermon MacNeil, and carved by the Piccirilli Brothers Marble Carving Studios.
-It was placed on the left hand side of the archway.
+In 1916, the first statue of George Washington was unveiled, titled Washington as Commander-in-Chief, Accompanied by Fame and Valor.
+The statue was sculpted by Hermon MacNeil and carved by the Piccirilli Brothers Marble Carving Studios.
+It was placed on the left-hand side of the archway.
 The second statue was erected in 1918.
 It was called Washington as President, Accompanied by Wisdom and Justice.
-The statue was sculptured by Alexander Stirling Calder.
-In June of 2020, during the Black Lives Matter protest, a balloon filled with red paint was thrown at the statue covering the Washington sculpture in red paint.
+The statue was sculpted by Alexander Stirling Calder.
+In June of 2020, during the Black Lives Matter protest, a red-paint-filled balloon was thrown at the statue, covering the Washington sculpture in red paint.

 Washington Square Park History